The true impact of pressure ulcers

-Pressure ulcers (sometimes called pressure sores or bedsores) are a breakdown of the skin and underlying tissue that is caused by unrelieved pressure and results in ischemic injury to affected areas.
-Pressure ulcers are a feared consequence of immobility, and most commonly affect non-ambulatory hospitalized patients or people with disabilities.
-These devastating and potentially deadly injuries frequently develop over bony prominences, such as the elbow, heel, hip, back, shoulder, and back of the head.
+Pressure ulcers (sometimes called pressure sores or bedsores) are a breakdown of the skin and underlying tissue that is caused by unrelieved pressure and results in ischemic injury to affected areas

 patients per year